 The objectives of this 1-week Project Based Learning course are

-- to increase participants’ skill and confidence in the use of some computer applications used in PBL
+- to increase participants’ skill and confidence in the use of tech tools used in PBL

 - to cover a variety of school projects for subjects such as English, geography and history with a focus on the tools and resources needed to make PBL accessible to learners through English